syncfusion-content/javascript-docs/js/api/ejMaskEdit.md

-To obtained the textbox value as such that, Just replace all '_' to ' '(space) in maskedit textbox control.
+To obtained the textbox value as such that, Just replace all '_' to ' '(space) in mask edit textbox control.

 #### Returns: